Financial Calculators

 Total Interest Payable

-The total interest payable is the cumulative amount you will pay in interest over the entire loan tenure.
-It is calculated by multiplying the monthly EMI by the number of months in the loan tenure and subtracting the principal loan amount.
+The total interest payable is the cumulative sum you will spend on interest over the entire lifetime of the loan.
+It is calculated by multiplying your monthly EMI by the total number of months in the tenure, then subtracting the original principal amount.

 Total Interest Payable = (EMI × n) - P